szilard/benchm-ml/README.md

 (for a "big data" system).
 Also, reading the data is more than one line of code and Spark does not provide a one-hot encoder for the categorical data (therefore I used R for that).
-Finally, the reason for the very poor predictive accuracy is that Spark's decision trees are limited to maximal depth of 30 and random forests [need](https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm) trees grown to the "largest extent possible".
+Finally, the reason for the very poor predictive accuracy may be because Spark's decision trees are limited to maximal depth of 30 and random forests [need](https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm) trees grown to the "largest extent possible".
 On the other hand, if Spark grew larger trees, that would make the training even slower.
+Finally, even when the machine had 250GB of RAM Spark crashed for *n* = 1M and 500 trees, while it could finish for a small number of trees e.g. 10 trees for *n* = 1M and 1 tree for *n* = 10M (although in this case Spark was still very slow).

 ##### Boosting